Isaaquito53/WeakPerspectiveProjection/README.md

 <br/>
 It is recommended to manage all the files with Visual Stuido.
 <br/>
-**If you want to run a .exe, make sure that you have the SDL3.dll file inside the same folder.**
+**If you want to run a .exe, make sure that you have the SDL3.dll file and the textures folder inside the same folder.**

 ---
 ## Controls (All numpad controls):